 Miyabi in North Hobart

 Getting There: It is about a 20-minute walk up hill on Elizabeth Street from the waterfront.
-Several bus lines service Hobart’s northern suburbs and take Elizabeth Street as the route out of town.
-Catch a bus from the Hobart City Stop, the north corner of Elizabeth and Macquarie, opposite Franklin Square.
-Ask the driver if they stop on Elizabeth in North Hobart.
+Alternatively, several bus lines serve Hobart’s northern suburbs and take Elizabeth Street as their route out of town.

 Mount Wellington, Hobart

-Mount Wellington stands at 1270 meters and looks absolutely stunning in the distance from Hobart.
+Mount Wellington stands at 4167 feet and looks absolutely stunning in the distance from Hobart.
 However, the better views are from the Mt.
 Wellington summit looking down on the city and around the region.
 Going to the top of the mountain – whether by hiking or by car – is a must-do in Hobart!

 Getting There: Public buses don’t go to the Mount Wellington summit, but the Hobart Shuttle Bus makes the trip 2-3 times a day.
-If hiking down, in Fern Tree, catch bus 448 or 449 back to the city.
+If hiking down, from Fern Tree catch bus 448 or 449 back to the city.

 Lark Distillery Cellar Door